MicrosoftDocs/customer-voice/fp-docs/personalize-survey.md

 [!include[cc-beta-prerelease-disclaimer](includes/cc-beta-prerelease-disclaimer.md)]

-With placeholders, automatically insert customer information into your survey by using custom data.
-For example, you can use custom data to automatically insert a customer's first name into a question to personalize it.
+With placeholders, automatically insert customer information into your survey by using personalized data.
+For example, you can use personalized data to automatically insert a customer's first name into a question to personalize it.

-By default, the following custom data options are available:
+By default, the following personalized data options are available:

 - First name
 - Last name

-To select or add a new custom data:
+To select or add a new personalized data:

-1. Open the survey in which you want to use custom data.
+1. Open the survey in which you want to use personalized data.

 2. On the **Create Questions** tab, select the ellipsis button (…) from the toolbar at the top of the page, and then select **Personalize**.